tomsherborne/geoquery-src/README.md

-## GeoQuery Original Data
+# GeoQuery Original Data

 Source information from the website for [GeoQuery](http://www.cs.utexas.edu/users/ml/geo.html), [Source B](http://www.cs.utexas.edu/~ml/nldata/geoquery.html).

-[Made available under the GPL2.0 Licence](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+[Made available under the GPL2.0 Licence](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) and all Copyright material is owned by UT Austin and not myself.
 This is not my code or data, but since the original page is no longer managed I've made an attempt to create this mirror resource.
 PRs with fixes/updates welcome.

 Contains:

 * GeoBase - the KB the questions are based on
 * GeoQuery880 - the most common form of the dataset (EN)
 * GeoQuery250 - subset of the data (EN)
 * GeoQuery - executable programme for logical forms to denotations (defines a Prolog function)

-Papers:
+### Papers:
 * [Learning to parse database queries using inductive logic programming.
 Zelle & Mooney 1996](https://www.cs.utexas.edu/~ml/papers/chill-aaai-96.pdf)
 ```
 @inproceedings{Zelle:1996:LPD:1864519.1864543,